skjolber/Fagmote/Android/Near Field Communications/README.md

     }

 Verify that the expected messages appear in the log.
 ### d.
-Determine which NDEF record types are present on the tag.
+Determine which NDEF records are present on the tag.
 Iterate of the parsed record(s) and investigate their type and contents.

     for(int k = 0; k < records.size(); k++) {